HypeCheck

 Xanthan Gum

-Also known as: xanthan, corn sugar gum, E415, XG
+Also known as: XG, xanthan, E415, corn sugar gum

 What the Science Says

-Xanthan gum is a polysaccharide produced by bacterial fermentation, widely used as a thickening and stabilizing agent in foods, pharmaceuticals, and medical nutrition products.
-In clinical settings, it is used to thicken fluids for people with swallowing disorders (dysphagia), where it can improve swallow safety and reduce the risk of choking or aspiration.
-A small retrospective study also found that a thickening powder containing xanthan gum and guar gum reduced stoma output by roughly 21% in patients with high-output enterostomies, though this was a mixed-ingredient product and the sample size was very small.
+Xanthan gum is a polysaccharide produced by bacterial fermentation, widely used as a thickening and stabilizing agent in foods, medications, and medical nutrition products.
+In clinical settings, it is most studied as a fluid thickener for people with swallowing disorders (dysphagia), where it helps reduce the risk of choking and aspiration.
+A small retrospective study also suggests it may reduce output volume in patients with high-output stomas by about 21%, though this evidence is preliminary.

 What It Doesn't Do